h3h/bradfordfults.com/business/management/_posts/2023-09-14-when-a-manager-has-lost-their-mojo.md

 ### 1:1 feedback loop

 * Lastly, and maybe most obviously, make sure that you’re following up directly on the initial issues with the manager in your 1:1s.
-Don’t let it slide under the rug or treat it like a shameful or embarrassing past.
+Don’t let them slide under the rug or treat them as part of a shameful or embarrassing past.
 Every state of failure is a learning opportunity and every recovery is a story of hope and a source of energy for the manager, their team, and your organization at large.

 This has been a brief look at some key factors to consider when you notice that a manager reporting to you is running out of strategic perspective to